 The Register works through an online a bidding system.
 When you register you will be advised of your eligibility and given a gold, silver or bronze classification – according to need.
 Once registered you will be able to log in, on a regular basis, to see if there are any available homes for which you might apply (‘bid’) .

 ECLT homes will be available for people with an Eastington Local Connection, First

-- Current Resident of Eastington Parish (for 3 continuous years during the last 5 years)
+- Resident of Eastington Parish (for 3 continuous years during the last 5 years)